hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 They work fine technically, but *look* like `set-word!`s.
 Like some series-related dialects for ordering operations (`pipe, walk`), I think there may be a better way.

 [21:57:08](#Vt7WsMqx44zzbChbHmFjx1ceMPRj5jiJG_mUlmLYpQc) <hiiamboris (NOT THIS ONE)>:
 Of course.
 Better way is computer should do this for humans.
-Not the other way around Ì†ΩÌ∏â
+Not the other way around üòâ

 [21:58:15](#5zpQ6KBsMMphoJthI5t6emvMuQ6T-gW2qxGkYObZw6c) <hiiamboris (NOT THIS ONE)>:
 * Of course.
 Better way is computer should do this (`x: x + a` -> `x +: a`) for humans.
 Not the other way around ;)